The basics

 How can you be linked with risks?

-In some cases, risks in your supply chain are a direct consequence of your own procurement decisions.
+While your own activities can certainly create risks for employees (e.g. health and safety) or the environment (e.g. water or air pollution), for most companies the most pressing risks lie further up their supply chain.
+In some cases, risks in a supply chain can be a direct consequence of your procurement decisions.
 Making unrealistic or inconsistent demands to suppliers may inadvertently lead them to take cost-saving measures (cf. case 3) or to engage in unsustainable outsourcing practices (cf. scenario 1), which may in turn harm workers or the environment.
-The possible link between procurement actions and risks is outlined in the figure below, which is partly based on an excellent report by Ethical Trading Initiative.
+The link between procurement actions and risks is outlined in the figure below, which is partly based on an excellent report by Ethical Trading Initiative.

 You can also be indirectly linked to risks in your supply chain.
-One possible example is when you purchase a product from a trader, who in turn buys raw materials from mines, plantations or factories where human rights or environmental regulations are regularly flouted (cf case 2 outlined above).
+A common example is when you purchase a product from a trader, who in turn buys raw materials from mines, plantations or factories where human rights or environmental regulations are regularly flouted (cf case 2 above).
 In these cases, it will be crucial to try and exercise leverage over business partners to encourage them to take action.
 We will return to this in more depth in the section on 'Mitigating risks'.

 What is due diligence?